Now featuring a new and improved lure that lasts for 3 months!

-There are dozens of different kinds of stink bugs throughout the country.
-The Brown Marmorated stink bug is found mostly in the mid-Atlantic states, with populations starting to grow in Ohio and Indiana.
-Please refer to the pictures above to determine if you have the Brown Marmorated, Green, or Native Brown (specifically Euschistus servus, E. conspersus, E. heros, E. obscurus, E. tristigmus) stink bug.
-The lure will NOT attract any other kind of stink bug.
+There are dozens of different kinds of stink bugs throughout North America.
+The Brown Marmorated stink bug is found mostly in the mid-Atlantic states, with populations increasing in Ohio and Indiana.

 The trap is only designed for use outdoors and will not attract stink bugs during the hibernation stage inside.
 In the spring when the weather gets warm, stink bugs head back outside and look for a place to mate and some food to eat.
 That is when the DEAD-INN Stink Bug Trap will be most effective.

 The trap can be used year round, however, stink bugs are generally only eating, mating and laying eggs outside during late Spring, Summer and early Fall.
-To see the best results from the trap place outside from July thru September/October (depending upon location) when temperatures are consistently 70 degrees and warmer, and there is an abundant food supply.
+To achieve best results, place outdoors from July thru September/October (location dependent) when temperatures are consistently 70 degrees and warmer, and there is an abundant food supply.

 Stink bugs will start to emerge from hibernation mode in April as temperatures warm, however, physiologically, they are not yet able to aggregate (respond to the pheromone).
 Until there is an adequate food supply outside; fruits, vegetables, nuts, flowers, trap capture will be limited.